ManInAGarden/MongoPersist/README.md

 ## Finding data the easy way

 Finding data by writing down the search criteria in form of a dictionary can produce a lot of errors because nothing helps us to use the correct spelling for the field names.
+We all are used to intelligent editing methods and using syntax checking while editing as much as possible.

 That's why we can also *find* data in a more sophisticated way.

 Try this:

-    comp = MpQuery(fact, MpCompany).where(MpCompany.Name.regex("^testco").orderby(MpCompanyName).first()
+    comp = MpQuery(fact, MpCompany).where(MpCompany.Name.regex("^t").orderby(MpCompanyName).first()

 Read it from left to right.
 Here we define a query operating the factory and the class *MpCompany*.
 The where produces an iterable object which is prepared to issue a find-operartion on the database.
 This is not done right now because the *orderby* after that adds ordering to the database find.
 At last we have a first which tries to get the first element of that iterable.
 Only now the find is executed so that first can return the first company retrieved from the database with a name matching the given regex (name should start with the letter *t*).

+As parameter to where we have to write an expression resultung in a true when we want the corresponding document be to be selected from the database.
+In that expression we can use local variables, constants and everything carriying a value in the moment the expression gets evaluated.
+The fields of the employee itself are adressed by trick.
+We use the class variables which define a field for that, like in *MpCompany.Name*.
+We also could have written something like:

+    ...where(MpCompany.Name=="testco")

+which woukd have selected any company with a name equals to *testco*.
+Deep down in the mechanics of *where* this is transferred to a filter dictionary used in the find statement called on the database.
+It looks like this:

+    {"name":"testco"}

+or for the first example:

+    {"name":{"regex$": "^t"}}

 Or try this:

-    q = MpQuery(fact, MpEmpoyee).where(employeenumber > 5)
+    q = MpQuery(fact, MpEmpoyee).where(MPEmployee.Employeenumber > 5)

     for emp in q:
         print(emp.employeenumber, emp.person.firstname, emp.person.lastname)

 Here we do not use *first()* to get the first  employee.
-We get an iterable in *q* which can be iteraded ober all the employess with an employee-number greater than 5.
+We get an iterable in *q* which can be iterated over all the employess with an employee-number greater than 5.
 So we can iterate over the query *q* to get all the employees one by one and print some of their attributes.
 Note that we can directly uses the person data because here we have *autofill=True* for the field *Person*.

+Theres on drawback to this kind of data selection with *where*.
+Because of python's limitiations we cannot overload logical operators like *and*, *or* and *not*.
+That means we found no way to make something like this possible:

+    q = = MpQuery(fact, MpEmpoyee).where(MPEmployee.Employeenumber > 5 and MpEmployee.Jobtitle=="assistant")

+Instead we have to use replacements for the logical operators which normally are used for bitwise operations.
+Here *and* is raplaced by "&", and *or* is replaced by "|".
+These operators can be overloaded and this way abused by us.

+So this would work:

+    q = = MpQuery(fact, MpEmpoyee).where((MPEmployee.Employeenumber > 5) & (MpEmployee.Jobtitle="assistant"))

+Note that we also need additional parantheses because operator precedence of the bitwise operations is different from the logical operations.
+Not very beautiful but it works.

+## Special functions

+For special data selection needs we also have special functions on the field definition class varialbles.
+These functions are never really executed but used for translation of filter statements.

+In the first example we already saw the regex special function.
+Here's a list of all the currently available special functions:

+* isin()
+...where(MpPerson.Firstname.isin(["Mary", "John"]))
+will get you all the persons with a firstname *John* or *Mary*

+* notisin()
+like isin but negated.

+* regex() Applies the given regular expression to the field.
+...where(MpPerson.Firstname.regex("y$"))
+will get you all the persons with a first name ending with the letter *y*

+* sub()